 Custom fields on registration forms

-You can create custom fields on registration in two ways:
+You can create custom fields on registration forms in two ways:

-• Account-wide, which will apply to all events that you create.
+- Account-wide, which will apply to all events that you create and set to use the account-wide custom fields.

 Account-Wide Custom Fields